Omar-tahaaa/Events-Booking/README.md

-statrting with homepage when you click strat tracking you will move to events all events have link with their details when you clicked on any event in event details if you not loooged in you will see details only if you looged in you can book tickets in side bar you will see booking if you are logged in you will see all events was booked
+statrting with homepage when you click strat tracking you will move to events all events have link with their details when you clicked on any event in event details if you not logged in you will see details only if you looged in you can book tickets in side bar you will see booking if you are logged in you will see all events was booked